LOSTHACKEROFC/RIDER-BOTz/README.md

 Feel free to contribute with us regards TEAM RIDERS.

 ### Disclaimer
-This is an open source WhatsApp bot based on Multi Device created by [`@LOSTHACKEROFC`](https://github.com/LOSTHACKEROFC) & [`@fantox`](https://github.com/LOSTHACKEROFC) working with [`@adiwajshing/baileys`](https://github.com/adiwajshing/baileys).
+This is an open source WhatsApp bot based on Multi Device created by [`@LOSTHACKEROFC`](https://github.com/LOSTHACKEROFC) & [`@TEAM RIDER`](https://github.com/LOSTHACKEROFC) working with [`@adiwajshing/baileys`](https://github.com/adiwajshing/baileys).
 Do not recode it without notifying the owners otherwise you will be petitioned for fraud & copyright infringement!

 ## Help
 Give a ⭐ to this repo if it helped you.